izevaka/IOSTest/README.md

 #iOS Technical Test

 Welcome to iOS Technical Test.
-The purpose of this test is to assess how comfortable you with iOS development environment.
+The purpose of this exercise is to assess how comfortable you with iOS development environment.
 During the test you will be provided with a laptop that has working installation of XCode 4.2 and a connection to the internet.
-You are allowed to use whatever resources you feel appropriate to complete the task.
-You have one hour to perform this test.
+You are allowed to use whatever resources you feel appropriate to complete the task in one hour.

 ## Test Summary
-* Project files location: <<Path to test>>
+* Project files location: (Path to source code on the test computer)
 * Duration: 1 hour

 ## Background
 This project is a simple editable master-detail application that contains an in-memory array of developers’ first names, last names and descriptions.
 The master view controller displays each item as “Last Name, First Name” and leads to a non-editable detail view that should display all fields.
 When table view is in edit mode, tapping on each row brings up a different view controller that should allow editing of the items.

-An iPod with a completed version of the test is provided.
-Please use it to compare your version of the app with the reference implementation.
+An iPod with a completed version of this app is provided.
+Please use it to compare your version  with the reference implementation.

-## Practical task
+## Requirements
 Please complete the application so that:

 ###	1. Detail View